nirajpandkar/til/CompetitiveProgramming/UsefulSnippets/left-or-right-rotation-of-array.md

 }
 ```

-**Note**: Change the condition in the for loop accordinly for left or right rotation.
+**Note**: Change the condition in the for loop accordingly for left or right rotation.